-CRF category / issue Review recommendation Review report / paragraph MS response / status of implementation Reason for non- implementation Chapter/section in the NIR 2.A.4 Other process uses of carbonates - CO2 (2018- 2022) Work with the data provider (the EU ETS) to improve the quality of raw material data (e.g. by contacting facilities to check for reporting errors) and use raw material data for the years for which data from the ceramics industry were collected under the EU ETS as the AD for backcasting, instead of using estimated fuel consumption data collected directly from facilities.
-Based on CO2 emissions in category 2A4a of EU countries the CO2 emissions for ceramic production in Portugal are 75.44 kt CO2 eq. instead of 73.33 kt CO2 eq. reported by the country, which is an underestimation by 0.004 % of the national total and therefore below the significance threshold established in paragraph 37(b) of the UNFCCC Annex I inventory reporting guidelines. l.11 Not implemented.
+CRF category / issue Review recommendation Review report / paragraph MS response / status of implementation Reason for non- implementation Chapter/section in the NIR 2.A.4 Other process uses of carbonates - CO2 (I.14, 2020) (I.40, 2018) Accuracy Work with the data provider (the EU ETS) to improve the quality of raw material data (e.g. by contacting facilities to check for reporting errors) and use raw material data for the years for which data from the ceramics industry were collected under the EU ETS as the AD for backcasting, instead of using estimated fuel consumption data collected directly from facilities.
+1.11 Not implemented.
 Concerning ceramics sector, it was only since 2012 that this activity was included in EU-ETS system.
 Currently, there are still a significant number of ceramics facilities that are not included in EU-ETS (circa 30%).
 We have contacted ceramics sectoral associations, which were not able to provide us with national production data.
-2.C.1 Iron and steel production - CO2 (2015-2022) Estimate emissions from the use of limestone and dolomite and report these estimates under category 2.C.1.
-The ERT considers that the recommendation has not yet been addressed because the Party has not collected sufficient AD or estimated CO2 emissions from the use of limestone and dolomite for purposes other than lime production, for example, limestone consumed as a flux.
-The ERT also noted that if half of the limestone/dolomite used for lime production were to be used as flux in steel production, the difference in emissions from limestone and dolomite used will result in a 0.01 per cent in emissions which below the significance threshold established in paragraph 37(b) of the UNFCCC Annex I inventory reporting guidelines.
+2.C.1 Iron and steel production - CO2 (I.24, 2020) (I.32, 2018) (I.35, 2016) (I.35, 2015) Completeness Estimate emissions from the use of limestone and dolomite and report these estimates under category 2.C.1.
 1.15 Implemented.
 Regarding lime production in the integrated iron and steel facility, upon contact, the facility indicated that does not possess information concerning consumption of limestone/dolomite for other purposes than lime production, due to company restructuration in 2001 and consequent loss of old data.
 During the 2022 UNFCCC review, the ERT also referred that if half of the limestone/dolomite used for lime production were to be used as flux in steel production, it would result in a 0.01% difference in emissions from the use of limestone and dolomite, which is below the significance threshold established in paragraph 37(b) of the UNFCCC Annex I inventory reporting guidelines.
-Therefore, we will continue to consider that in the period 1990-2001, all limestone/dolomite were used for lime production and that there were no other uses for limestone/dolomite in the iron and steel facility.
+Therefore, we will continue to consider that in the period 1990-2001, all limestone/dolomite were used for lime production and that there were no other uses for lime stone/dolomite in the iron and steel facility.
 This clarification was included in the NIR.
 Section 4.2.4.4